 Until, suddenly, in the fall of 2010, he found himself unemployed, divorced, and back in school.
 A thirty-year career writing software had come to an end when the economy went South and the company he was working for closed its local office and laid everyone off.
 It was a blessing in disguise.
 He had some time on his hands, and he had a laptop, and a lost dream was awakened.

 John published his first paranormal fantasy novel, The Draculata Nest, in 2011 and its sequel, The Dragon of Doughton Park, the following year.
-Red Wolf Rising was released in March, 2015.
+Red Wolf Rising and Rivers of Red completed the Red Wolf Saga, and The Cargo is scheduled for release June, 30, 2020.

-He lives and writes in Charlotte, North Carolina, USA.
+He lives and writes in Salisbury, North Carolina, USA.